OvRcode/ovrride/wp-content/plugins/woocommerce/readme.txt

 6. A product archive (grid).

 == Changelog ==

+= 2.4.7 - 21/09/2015 =
+* Fix - Handle Switzerland in get_european_union_countries.
+* Fix - For geolocation with static cache support, ensure hash is appended during form submission.
+* Fix - To prevent discounts being applied in 'random' order (based on order added to cart), sort cart items based on subtotal during calculate_totals.
+* Fix - Removed extra ob_start() in class-wc-shortcodes.php.
+* Fix - Show counts in category dropdown.
+* Fix - Escape add to cart messages to stop translations from breaking cart events.
+* Fix - Display of product/order tables in the dashboard when viewed on handheld devices.
+* Fix - API order item 'key' value.
+* Fix - Check specifically for Post IDs in WC Query verbose rules fix.
+* Fix - Only run maybe_set_cart_cookies if cart was loaded to prevent notices.
+* Fix - Variation loading/refresh after attribute saving.
+* Fix - Added monthly cron schedule.
+* Fix - Remove use of 'input' event in checkout scripts to prevent IE11 triggering updates on placeholder change.
+* Fix - AJAX variations not being found in some cases when product version was < 2.4, but attributes were updated after sync().
+* Fix - Changed the way variable product prices get cached for greater plugin compatibility.
+See http://wp.me/p6wtcw-5x
+* Fix - Highlighting of reports chart.
+* Fix - Network activated plugins not showing up in system status report.
+* Fix - Tax fields showing on bulk/quick edit when disabled the tax system.
+* Fix - Tax status and tax class values within bulk edit.
+* Tweak - Allow bulk edit price to 0 .
+* Tweak - Add filters to control "shipped via" text.
+* Tweak - Allow line breaks in non-variation attributes.
+* Tweak - Renamed wc_var_prices transient to allow them to flush on product save.
+* Tweak - woocommerce_save_account_details_required_fields hook.
+* Tweak - Only 'count' published variations.
+* Tweak - Display of order total in admin with refunds.
+* Tweak - Use Geolocation class for customer IP detection.
+* Tweak - Use the needs_payment function (DRY).
+* Tweak - Tweak wc_create_page to work with trashed pages.
+* Tweak - Redirect 'not right now' to referer in onboarding wizard.
+* Tweak - woocommerce_update_new_customer_past_order action.
+* Tweak - Prevent empty terms when using `wc_get_formatted_variation()`.
+* Tweak - Unslash shipping label on orders admin screen.
+* Tweak - Prevent wrong phone numbers on PayPal for CA and US when users add the prefix `+1`.
+* Template - Removed 'Payment' heading in `templates/checkout/form-pay.php`.
+* Template - Removed unnecessary clearing div in `templates/checkout/payment.php`.

 = 2.4.6 - 24/08/2015 =
 * Fix - menu_order notices on IIS.